-Over the last month my husband has been traveling for work.
+Over the last month my husband has traveled a lot.
 At first his trips were taking him away from home a day or two at a time.
-More recently his trips have been a week long or so.
+More recently his trips have been a week-long or so.
 Normally, this would not be an issue.
 But now, I can’t sleep when you’re not here!

 My normal body aches were intensifying and my nerves were unraveling.
 I spoke to him and offered him a brief visit from me if he’d like.
 He took me up on the offer and said he’d like to see me. 🙂

 My youngest son was at his sister’s house already.
 I told the other 2 boys to find a friend to hang out with for a couple of days because I was going to leave state.
 They thought about it and both decided to go to their sister’s house also instead of a friend’s house.
 (I thought that was cool!)
 I asked her if she cared to keep an eye on them and she said bring them on up.
 I dropped the boys off 2 counties north and came back home on Sunday night.
 I packed my bag and put myself to bed before the long drive 2 states away.
 Then it happened again…

 I laid in bed and stared at the ceiling.
 I counted sheep.
 I prayed.
 I drank calming tea.
 I meditated.
 I smooshed my face in the pillows.
 My brain wouldn’t turn off though.
 I couldn’t sleep!
 I was so tired that my brain was playing tricks on me.
 I took 2 allergy tablets (which use to make me drowsy) and nothing…I tried and tried.
 I was so tired, I caught myself giggling at my own thoughts.
 I laid there for over 4 hours tossing and turning.
 At 2:30 am I got up and gave up.
 I was a week away from sleep and absolutely exhausted!
 Through the week I had drifted off from time to time and snoozed in small increments, but I was soooo tired!